 The Property Tax Code generally requires all taxable property (except property utilized for a qualified "agricultural use", timberland and special inventory on vehicles and boats) to be appraised at 100% of market value as of January 1.
 In determining the market value of property, different methods of appraisal may be used, including the cost method of appraisal, the income method of appraisal and market data comparison method of appraisal, and the method considered most appropriate by the chief appraiser is to be used.
 Effective January 1, 2012, State law requires the appraised value of a residence homestead to be based solely on the property's value as a residence homestead, regardless of whether residential use is considered to be the highest and best use of the property.
 State law further limits the appraised value of a residence homestead for a tax year to an amount that would not exceed the lesser of (1) the property's market value in the most recent tax year in which it was assessed or (2) the sum of (a) 10% of the property's appraised value in the preceding tax year, plus (b) the property's appraised value in the preceding tax year, plus (c) the market value of all new improvements to the property.
 Certain personal property held as business inventory may be assessed at the option of the taxpayer as of September 1 of each year and mineral reserves are assessed on the basis of an average monthly valuation.
 Residential property that has never been occupied as a residence and is being held for sale is treated as inventory for property tax purposes.

-The appraisal of taxable property for the City (except certain railroad rolling stock and certain intangible property of railroads and certain common carriers, which is appraised by the State) and all other taxing entities in each county in which the city is located (the City is located primarily in Dallas and Denton Counties, but a portion of the City is in Collin County) is the responsibility of the respective county appraisal districts for each county (collectively, the "Appraisal District"), each of which is a county-wide agency created under the Property Tax Code for that purpose.
-The Collin County Appraisal District appraises the property of the City located in Collin County and is governed by a board of directors appointed by the taxing entities participating in the Collin County Appraisal District.
-The Collin County Appraisal District has five voting board members, however if the Collin County Tax Assessor/Collector is not appointed by the entities as a voting member of the board, he or she automatically serves as a non-voting board member.
-The board of directors of the Collin County Appraisal District appoints a chief appraiser to function in the capacity of chief administrator of the Collin County Appraisal District.
-The chief appraiser, as provided by the annual budget adopted by the board of directors, may employ professional, clerical and other personnel.
+The appraisal of taxable property for the City (except certain railroad rolling stock and certain intangible property of railroads and certain common carriers, which is appraised by the State) and all other taxing entities in each county in which the city is located (the City is located primarily in Dallas and Denton Counties, but a portion of the City is in Collin County) is the responsibility of the respective appraisal districts for each county (collectively, the "Appraisal District"), each of which is a county-wide agency created under the Property Tax Code for that purpose.
+The Dallas Central Appraisal District appraises the property of the City located in Dallas County and is governed by a five member board whose members are elected/appointed as follows: one representative elected by respective suburban cities; one representative elected by respective suburban schools; one representative appointed by Dallas County; one representative appointed by the City of Dallas and one representative appointed by Dallas ISD.
 The Denton Central Appraisal District appraises the property of the City located in Denton County and is governed by a six-member board of directors appointed by the taxing entities participating in the Denton Central Appraisal District.
-The Dallas Central Appraisal District appraises the property of the City located in Dallas County and is governed by a five member board whose members are appointed by votes of the Dallas County Commissioners Court and the governing bodies of the cities, towns, school districts and, upon request, conservation and reclamation districts in Dallas County, under a voting system weighted in direct proportion to the amount of taxes imposed by the voting entities.
-Cumulative voting for Appraisal District Board members is permitted.
+The Collin Central Appraisal District appraises the property of the City located in Collin County and is governed by a five board of directors appointed by the taxing entities participating in the Collin Central Appraisal District.